vorant94/vorant94.github.io/packages/blog/src/content/posts/typescript-monorepos-are-a-mess.md

 - redundant type gymnastics
 - compilation step boilerplate

-And while for me personally the type gymnastics is not an issue since I didn't worked in serious library projects only in apps, the compilation step does feel strange: we write interpolated scripts although the code still needs to be compiled for some reason...
+And while for me personally the type gymnastics is not an issue since I didn't work in serious library projects only in apps, the compilation step does feel strange: we write interpolated scripts although the code still needs to be compiled for some reason...
 In reality we can benefit from TypeScript without writing any of it at all.
 TypeScript language service can understand JSDoc annotations, so the IDE can highlight code that would throw error during build if it is annotated properly.

 In reality this is how [Astro](https://astro.build), that this blog is written with, works: it doesn't compile TypeScript, it just drops off all of it during build.
 As a result it even decreases build time (build is still needed to bundle all sorts of assets and so on).
 But this approach has two drawbacks: